Tag: snowbird winter

 Florida!

 The short answer is what major North/Southbound artery can you access without too much trouble?
-If you are located in the Western half of the US and Canada, Arizona is most logical for your road trip destination.
+If you are located in the Western half of the US and Canada, Texas is most logical for your road trip destination.
 If you are coming from the Eastern half of the US and Canada, Florida is better.
 The population in the middle US and Canada have the biggest decision to make and it will likely be based on your own personal circumstances.

 Interstate 95: Carolinas and Eastern Peninsular Florida